 Overcoming Self Sabotage

-We all have the inherent desire to succeed.
+We all have an inherent desire to achieve and succeed.

 Some of us desire to achieve notoriety, power and financial success, some of us want change the world, and many of us simply want to change ourselves for the better.
 Each of us has the power to make what we want become reality.

 While we know we have the power to do great things, for some reason we often undermine our efforts to achieve the things we desire by refusing support, adopting an air of ambivalence or mediocrity, over-committing, being indecisive, or listening to our doubts.
 This is self-sabotage!
 Sometimes it is not a deficiency of desire, intelligence, skill, or effort that is holding us back, but an internal conflict or tug of war based on fear.
 We know what we want from life but consciously or sub-consciously we get in the way of our own efforts.
 There is a conflict between our desires and our feelings of self-worth and entitlement.